San Marcos Growers LogoSan Marcos Growers

 Turkish Sage is endemic to Turkey, where it grows in hard and softwood forests from 1,000 to 5,500 feet in elevation.
 The name for the genus has ancient origins as it was a name the Greek physician Dioscorides devised to describe a group of plants.
 The original name for this plant, Phlomis lunariifolia var russeliana was one given the plant by the English botanist John Sims in 1825 when he published the name in Curtis’s Botanical Magazine, describing a plant cultivated at Kew.
 He named it to honor the Scottish physician and naturalist Dr. Alexander Russell (1715-1768), author of Natural History of Aleppo.
 Unfortunately, Sims had confused this Turkish plant with a similar species that had been collected in Syria and to this day it is often listed as originating there.
 The English botanist George Bentham raised the name to specific rank when he published the name in his Labiatarum Genera et Species 629 in 1834.
 We first got this plant from plantsman Fred Meyer in 1982 and began offering it at the nursery in 1992.

-The information about Phlomis russeliana displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information displayed on this page about Phlomis russeliana is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 [MORE INFO]